-‘General Hospital’ Spoilers: Carly Meets Her Match In Kim, Nelle Acts Up, More Trials For Naxie
+‘General Hospital’ Spoilers: Carly Meets Her Match In Kim, Nelle Wiggles Her Way Back To Michael’s Life

 — General Hospital (@GeneralHospital) November 22, 2017

 From the looks of it, Nelle is just looking for the right opportunity to reunite with Michael.
-General Hospital spoilers tease she will find the spark she needs for Michael to take her back.
+General Hospital spoilers reveal that she will find the spark she needs for Michael to take her back.
 Next week, Michael will receive a surprising news which could change his life.
 Nelle could be involved in this.

 Nelle could claim she is carrying Michael’s child, and if this happens Carly will definitely be furious.
-Needless to say, General Hospital spoilers tease Maxie and Nathan will be involved in this too.
+Needless to say, General Hospital spoilers tease that Maxie and Nathan will be involved in this too.

 [Featured Image by Jason Merritt/Getty Images, Alberto E. Rodriguez/Getty Images, and Joe Scarnici/Getty Images]